Escape to Koh Kret Island

-Twenty kilometers northwest of central Bangkok is an isolated island known as Koh Kret.
-This small island is full of village charm although it is just a short boat trip from Bangkok along the Chao Phraya River.
-Koh Kret is known for its rural atmosphere, its distinctive pottery and its busy weekend market.
+Twenty kilometers northwest of central Bangkok lies an isolated island called Koh Kret.
+This small island offers village charm despite being just a short boat trip from Bangkok along the Chao Phraya River.
+Moreover, Koh Kret is famous for its rural atmosphere, distinctive pottery, and busy weekend market.

-A visit to Koh Kret gives you the opportunity to quickly escape Bangkok and get lost in a unique island culture where the feeling of stepping back in time awaits you around every corner.
+A visit to Koh Kret gives you the chance to quickly escape Bangkok’s hustle and bustle.
+Furthermore, you can get lost in a unique island culture where stepping back in time feels natural around every corner.
+Therefore, this destination offers a perfect day trip for travelers seeking authentic Thai experiences.

-Koh Kret is home to Thailand’s Mon people, who immigrated from Burma more than 200 years ago.
-The Mon people in Koh Kret have managed to preserve much of their unique culture and lifestyle due to the fact that the island remains very isolated from the surrounding area.
+Koh Kret is home to Thailand’s Mon people, who moved from Burma more than 200 years ago.
+The Mon people have successfully preserved much of their unique culture and lifestyle.
+This preservation happened because the island remains very isolated from surrounding areas.

 Customer feedback – “Just got home from this wonderful place.
 A quick ferry ride across the river takes you away from the madness of Bangkok and into the tranquility of Koh Kret.
 Pottery, gifts and food is all very reasonably priced and plentiful.
 I chose to walk around the whole island, took about 1&1/2 hours.”